 Capernaum first started to be inhabited during the 3rd Millennium BC in the early Bronze period.
 It was a small village of several houses, which was in the area controlled by the Biblical city in Tell Kinneret, located 3 KM to the west.
 It continued through the 2nd Millenium, as surfaced in the excavations, in the area around the center of the Roman village.
-During the Israelite/Iron period (1200-587 BC) there was a break in the population, which was restored in the 5th century BC (the period of the returns of the exiles to Zion).
+During the Israelite/Iron period (1200-587 BC) there was a decline in the population, which was restored in the 5th century BC (the period of the returns of the exiles to Zion).

-The village then expanded in the Hellenistic period (4th-3rd century BC), gradually replacing the focus from Tell Kinneret – as most of the Tells in Israel at that time.
-It was designed according to that period’s urban design of straight lines, which was built in parallel to the main Roman imperial highway, that crossed the village on the northern side.
+The village then expanded in the Hellenistic period (4th-3rd century BC), gradually replacing the focus from the ancient city of Tell Kinneret – as most of the Tells in Israel at that time.
+It was designed according to that period’s urban design of straight lines, which was built in parallel to the main Roman imperial highway, that crossed the village on its northern side.
 Capernaum grew larger at the time of Jesus (early Roman period, 1st century AD), and a synagogue was built in the center of the village.
 It reached its peak in the Byzantine period when the grand white-stone Synagogue was built (end of the 4th century AD) over the earlier synagogue.
 An octagon church was built in the 5th century AD at the location of St Peter’s house, and serviced the Christian citizens.
 At that time the village covered about 60 Dunams (6 Hectares), with a population of about 1,500.
 Note that the excavated area that is seen today is only 1/3 of the entire size of the village.

 The village prospered in the Roman and Byzantine periods, and its citizens were mainly fishermen (as most of Jesus apostles), farmers, and people that provided services to the Roman road and caravans, including tax collection (as was Matthew).